 - Greens with fried cheese…’nuff said.

-- Hidden nourishing ingredients like swiss chard, ghee, turmeric and ginger make this meal an absolute nutrition delight.
+- Hidden nourishing ingredients like Swiss chard, ghee, turmeric, and ginger make this meal an absolute nutritional delight.

 - If you’re like me and crave curry on a regular basis, this can be your go-to recipe.